 ABOUT ME: I grew up in Port Townsend, Washington among the glaciated spires of the Olympic Mountains.
 I have spent much of my life exploring this magical planet from the summit of Mount Everest to the remote islands of the South Pacific.
 I developed a passion for writing when I was a teenager stuck on a sailboat in middle of the ocean, ten days from land in every direction.
 In 2007, I graduated from Western Washington University with a Bachelor of Arts in English and an emphasis in Creative Writing.
 Since then, my work has appeared in various media worldwide, including Backcountry, Powder, and The Ski Journal.
 My first book, My Old Man and the Mountain, tells the story of following in my father’s footsteps to the summit of Mount Everest.
-It is currently available for preorder and will be released by Mountaineers Books in October, 2016.

 For more information about me, or to make an inquiry, visit www.leifwhittaker.com.